 The Race & Pedagogy Journal provides a forum to cultivate a critical discussion around teaching and race issues to mitigate the effects of discrimination and structural racism and thereby improve education for all students.
 R&PJ is managed and edited by the University of Puget Sound under the Race and Pedagogy Institute's auspices.
 The journal was established in 2015 and has published two issues a year.
 The editorial board seeks diverse content in voice and content, including scholarly articles, creative writing, personal narratives, and artwork by faculty members, student scholars, practitioners, and the general public.
+From 2015-2022, the journal has published 19 issues.
+At the end of 2022, the journal had seen more than 70,000 downloads from all over the world.
 All journal volumes are available on the library's archive database, Sound Ideas.

 - Undoing Miseducation: Centering Race and Unlearning Racism in Teacher Education, Special Student Issue (2018)

 - An African American Studies Public Scholarship Course Project, Special Student Issue (2019)

 - Race and Higher Education Special Issue (2021)